iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 ### Build a TEE Gramine application

-Follow the steps described from [Build Gramine app > Prepare your application](create-your-first-gramine-app.md#prepare-your-application).
+In this section, you will create a `Dockerfile` and create your **Gramine TEE application** as we saw in [Build Gramine app > Prepare your application](create-your-first-gramine-app.md#prepare-your-application).

-Update the `RUN` statements in the `Dockerfile` to install required dependencies for your application:
+You need to copy the `Dockerfile`, then update its `RUN` statements to install required dependencies for your application:

 {% tabs %}
 {% tab title="Javascript" %}